 - An entity other than a public business entity and related similar entities may elect not to provide the disclosures about remaining performance obligations.

-Significant judgments in the application of the guidance in this topic
+Significant judgments in the application of the guidance

 - With respect to the timing of the satisfaction of performance obligations recognized over time: